Russian occupation of Crimea: Kerch Strait incident

-On 25 November 2018, ships of the Ukrainian Navy, consisting of two small armored artillery boats "Berdyansk" and "Nikopol" and a raid tug "Yany Kapu" carried out a planned transition from the port of Odesa on the Black Sea to the port of Mariupol on the Sea of Azov.
+On 25 November 2018, three ships of the Ukrainian Navy – two small armored artillery boats, Berdyansk and Nikopol, and the tug Yany Kapu – carried out a planned transition from the port of Odesa on the Black Sea to the port of Mariupol on the Sea of Azov.
 The Ukrainian side informed in advance about the route in accordance with international standards to ensure the safety of navigation.
 In the area of the Kerch Strait, they were stopped by a Russian tanker, which blocked the passage under the Crimean Bridge built by the occupying authorities.
 Contrary to the UN Convention on the Law of the Sea and the Treaty between Ukraine and the Russian Federation on Cooperation in the Use of the Sea of Azov and the Kerch Strait, the border ships of the Russian Federation (patrol border boats of the Sobol type, the Don PSKR, the Mongoose type boats, the Suzdalets MPK) committed aggressive actions against the ships of the Navy of the Armed Forces of Ukraine.
-The border ship "Don" rammed a Ukrainian raid tug, as a result of which the ship's main engine, plating and railing were damaged, and a life raft was lost.
+The border ship "Don" rammed the Ukrainian tug, as a result of which the ship's main engine, plating and railing were damaged, and a life raft was lost.
 Dispatching service refused to ensure the right of freedom of navigation, guaranteed by international agreements.
-All three Ukrainian ships were captured by the Russians.
-24 sailors were captured, 6 of whom were wounded.
+The Russians captured the three Ukrainian ships and 24 sailors, 6 of whom were wounded.
 In Ukraine, on the same day, an urgent meeting of the National Security and Defense Council was convened to discuss the introduction of martial law.
 The next day, 26 November, they approved the decision to introduce martial law for 30 days.